Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems and Solutions

 Leaf drop

 Leaf drop in Blue Jelly Beans Plant is due to overwatering or underwatering.
-Water the plant thoroughly during the growing season and allow the top soil to dry out between waterings.
+Water the plant thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Avoid overwatering and soggy soil by ensuring that the pot has a drainage hole and the soil is free-draining.
+Significantly reduce watering during the cold season and never allow the soil ball to dry out completely.
+Learn more on how to water indoor plants the correct way.

 Rotting base, yellowing and shriveled leaves

+Rotting plant base, yellowing and shrivelled leaves in Blue Jelly Beans Plant is an indication of basal stem-rot disease which is brought about by overwet conditions.
 Reduce watering during the cold season as growth is minimal at this time.
-Also, ensure that the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy.
+Ensure that the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy.

 You liked it?
 Share on social media.